-KIA Motors has hit the one million car landmark in the UK in January 2019 – less than 30 years since it brought its first car to British motorists.
+KIA Motors has hit the one million car landmark in the UK – less than 30 years since it brought its first car to British motorists.

-In 1991 the Korean brand was launched and 1,786 cars were sold in the UK.
+In 1991, the South Korean brand was launched and 1,786 cars were sold in the UK.
 Sales have grown dramatically since year-on-year and in 2018 the company hit another record sales volume of 95,764.

 The first car sold in the UK was a Kia Pride and by the end of 2018 the overall total had reached 998,069.

 In the marque’s first decade in the UK just under 50,000 cars were sold.
-After 20 years Kia had delivered 372,000 cars to UK customers.
-The sales-pace accelerated after the opening of the company’s plant in Slovakia in 2006 and during the last eight years around 626,000 cars have come to the UK.
+After 20 years, Kia had delivered 372,000 cars to UK customers.
+The sales pace accelerated after the opening of the company’s plant in Slovakia in 2006 and during the past eight years around 626,000 cars have come to the UK.

-‘The Kia brand started in the UK with sensible, budget-focused vehicles but during the last decade in particular our customer-base has grown on the back of outstanding design, unmatchable quality and the reassurance of our industry-leading seven year warranty.
+‘The Kia brand started in the UK with sensible, budget-focused vehicles but during the past decade in particular our customer base has grown on the back of outstanding design, unmatchable quality and the reassurance of our industry-leading seven-year warranty.

 He added: ‘I don’t know just when we will reach the two million mark, but we are all looking forward to the journey to that point and it will be an exciting ride that I am sure will see the nature of the motoring world change quite considerably.’

-Philpott announced the landmark was about to be reached during Kia’s National Dealer Conference in Liverpool – the brand’s biggest-ever event with more than 850 delegates from the 192-strong dealer network attending.
+Philpott announced the landmark was about to be reached during Kia’s National Dealer Conference in Liverpool – the brand’s biggest event, with more than 850 delegates from the 192-strong dealer network attending.

-Pictured top: Philpott announces one millionth sale at Kia National Dealer Conference
+Pictured top: Paul Philpott announces the one millionth sale at Kia’s National Dealer Conference